Yunesit’in Government is actively involved in building a sustainable community.

 YUNESIT’IN LEADING EDGE

 Yunesit’in Leading Edge, located in Horsefly, is a value-added milling facility which can produce timber for homes and custom products; the three-month pilot was extended to determine the potential and feasibility.
-A Business Plan is developed and motions are being undertaken to fully own and operate the business by the spring of 2020.
+A Business Plan was developed, along with other due diligence in the lead up to purchase and Yunesit’in Leading Edge now owns it as of August 2020.

 Yunesit’in Greenworks is structured under the Limited Partnership.
 The facility was built in the autumn of 2017.
 The general purpose is meant to produce primarily vegetables but the scope is open to all mixed-farming activities.
 The three 90X40 Greenhouses, located at Yunesit’in, is a multi-crop facility capable of producing lettuce, tomatoes, peppers and cucumbers.
 The boiler and backup propane heating system allows the vegetables to grow year-round.
 Yunesit’in Greenworks is gearing up for full production for 2020.